A healthy relationship enhances the sense of partnership and belonging, especially if both partners are sincere.

+- He doesn’t keep up with his promises.
 This relates to his sense of responsibility and accountability for his actions and words.

 - If he’s not able or capable to remember and keep his promises, he could be breadcrumbing you into the relationship.

 It is a manipulative tactic that allows him to keep you around by giving you a false idea of what the future with him could look like by giving you empty promises that he never plans to keep.